HabFract/frontend/src/components/docs/SITE_MAP.md

 - ## AgentProfile exists
   - `Splash` ("logged in")
   #### Links:
-      -- What are Atomic Habits?
+      -- Info Portal
       -- Habit Templates
       -- About Us

       (SideNav)
         -- Visualisations
-        -- HabitList
-        -- LifeDomainList
-        -- HabitDashboard
+        -- User Info
+        -- LifeDomain 1.. (maybe) which goes to the default Vis -- HabitDashboard
 - ## No AgentProfile exists
   - `Splash` ("not logged in")
   #### Links:
-      -- Get started  ("not logged in")
+      -- Make/Break/Get started  ("not logged in")
         `Onboarding 1/x`
-      -- What are Atomic Habits?
+      -- Info Portal
       -- Habit Templates
       -- About Us